 What the sleep chart (double-plotted) below shows is called "scalloping".
 The chart is from Coturnix, Clock Tutorial #6: To Entrain Or Not To Entrain, That Is The Question, Science Blogs, 2009.
-You can see a fuller discussion, and related diagrams for phase jumping, etc, in that article.
+You can see a fuller discussion in that article.

 Scalloping is one of the things that can happen when a rhythm is clinging to a 24-hour schedule but just barely.
 Severe DSPS can show scalloping.
 It is as if your body starts to slip into a non-24 hour schedule but then pulls itself back just in time.
 It would still be classified as DSPS even though it is on the verge of N24.
 In scientific terms your system is at the limit of the range of entrainment.